lima1909/resty.nvim/README.next.md

 </div>

+The main goal of _resty_ is to build a **fast** and **easy-to-use** http-rest-client for neovim complete written in LUA.

 ## These are the features that contribute to this goal:

 * meaningful error messages by editing the input file
 * completion (if `hrsh7th/nvim-cmp` is installed) for mainly used headers and possible configurations
-* different variables types: from environment variables, commands (with cache) or values
+* different variables types: from environment variables, shell commands (with cache), input prompt or values
+* executing from `lua scripts` (post-request hook)
 * display the values of defined variables without executing the request
-* executing from `lua scripts` (post-request hook)
 * further processing from json result with `jq`
 * create your own favorite list with `nvim-telescope/telescope.nvim` (if installed) for finding often used request in a large input file
-* write the request definition in which file you want (directly to the place where they are used)
+* write the request definition in which file you want (nearby to the code, where you have implement the rest service)

 ## Dependencies

 - `curl` execute the request definition
-- `jq` (_optional_, but recommended) query the body
+- `jq` (_optional, but recommended_) query the response body
 - `nvim-telescope/telescope.nvim` plugin (_optional_), for using a listing of available favorites
 - `hrsh7th/nvim-cmp` plugin (_optional_) for headers and configurations completion